babyloniaapp/docs/logs.md

 ------------
 10.03.22 - The nft.babylonia.app page is up and running, it is still a draft and work-in-progress \
-10.03.22 - The work on the NFT minting page has began and the project has been assigned.
+10.03.22 - The work on the NFT minting page has begun, and the project has been assigned.

 ------------
 09.03.22 - The pool.babylonia.app and the chain selector have been reworked and published yesterday.
 We added 8 more ERC20 compatible networks.